Dranion/HomestuckBot/README.md

 # HomestuckBot
-machine learning bot that learned from homestuck chat logs
+Machine learning bot that learned from homestuck chat logs.
+This is mainly me 'playing' with ways to do machine learning for text.